DeLand High School: Engineering Academy

 DeLand High School hosts an Engineering Program where students take specific courses to train in the Engineering field.

 This academy includes AP courses in physics, principles of technology, electrical and mechanical Engineering as well as a manufacturing-based engineering courses.

 The Academy also emphasizes on math, science, computer, and communication skills while giving students experiences with problem solving, logical sequencing, presentation skills and organizational skills.

 Construction Academy

 DeLand High School built a brand new facility for the Construction Academy that opened for the 2007 school year.
-Students will be able to learn the concepts of construction so they can go into the work field.
+Students are able to learn the concepts of construction so they can go into the work field.
 The academy also provides an after school club open to all students who want to learn more about construction.
 This club, FCCMA (Future Carpenter and Cabinet Makers of America), strives to teach students the importance of teamwork and community service as well as carpentry, construction and proper safety precautions.